Underground Airlines: Plot

 The novel ends with the undercover Victor and Martha in Chicago, checking into the HQ of the elevator company that contracts with GGSI - plotting sabotage.

 Development history

 Winters cites Ralph Ellison's Invisible Man as a strong influence on the finished novel.

 Recognition

 The novel was a finalist for the 2017 Chautauqua Prize, the 2017 Southern Book Prize, the 2017 International Thriller Award, and the John W. Campbell Memorial Award for Best Science Fiction Novel of the Year.
 The book won the 2016 Sidewise Award for Alternate History.

-Publication history

 Cover art

 The United States hardback edition cover was designed by Oliver Munday.
 An alternative cover for the UK edition featured a background with the stars and bars from the Confederate Battle Flag.

 Reception

 In an early review, Kirkus Reviews called the novel's premise "worthy of Philip K. Dick ... smart and well-paced."
 The book debuted on the New York Times hardcover best-seller list at #20, and was ranked #11 on the Indie Bestsellers list.

 Charles Finch wrote, in a review for USA Today, the novel had a "rather prosaic plotline" and "many of [the novel's] big turns are anticlimactic" but overall, it was "a swift, smart, angry new novel [that] illuminates all the ways that slavery has endured into the present day — by depicting an alternate world in which it has endured" and called it an astonishing feat of world-building.

 In a review for The Washington Post, Jon Michaud found the "alternate history that does not feel fully realised [in] its rendering of popular culture" was "slightly distracting" but overall, the novel was a success "because its fiction is disturbingly close to our present reality."
 Many reviewers probed the novel's premise and found it reasonable.
 Maureen Corrigan, writing for National Public Radio, called the novel "one suspenseful tale filled with double crosses and dangerous expeditions" set in "a disturbing but plausible alternate reality for the United States."
 Kathryn Schulz, reviewing the novel for The New Yorker, said "Winters gets the balance right.
 He is careful to set up a plausible case for how history shifted off-kilter ... and he paints a convincing picture of what fugitive life would look like in our own era.